 • Speed: 0.3-3s/page

-Best for: Table-heavy documents, financial statements, when accuracy is the only priority.
+Best for: Table-heavy documents, financial statements, when accuracy is the only priority and speed is irrelevant.

 3. marker — 0.861 overall